Quickstart Guide

 Orphaned facts error/warning

 Some facts don’t belong to any reported table.
-Use strict_validation=False to continue with warnings
+Use --no-strict-validation (CLI) or strict_validation=False (API) to continue with warnings

 Very large file processing slowly